AI4Bharat/CTQScorer/README.md

 |ScAvg (3-feat)|42.75|41.20|48.35|62.63|70.61|43.99|51.59|
 |CTQ   (3-feat)|42.07|40.65|49.63|63.77|70.85|49.31|52.71|

+We have also included the translation scores (using different metrics) for multiple translation directions in the `outputs/scores.csv` file.
+Additionally, each row in the file consists of a `file ID` which can be used to refer to the translations generated by the model in the same 'outputs' folder.

 ## 5. Misc
-We also trained the model using linear_regression and obtained the results for the same.
-The salient feature analysis for the same is present in the file `linear_regression.py`.
+We also trained the model using linear regression and obtained the results for the same.
+The salient feature analysis for this can be found in the file `linear_regression.py`.

 ## License
 The CTQScorer code is released under the MIT License.